-In the early evening, enjoy a sunset drink at a rooftop in the city and then head to Mar Mikhael for some bar-hopping; it’s totally different to the daytime scene.
+In the early evening, enjoy a sunset drink at a rooftop bar in the city, and then head to Mar Mikhael for some bar-hopping; it’s totally different to the daytime scene.

 You needn’t be a hardcore reveler to enjoy the world-class nightclubs of Beirut; there’s really something to suit every taste.
-Whether you choose to end your night listening to live bands at Music Hall (+961 1 371236 / +961 1 361236), or experience an alternative vibe underground at B 018 (+961 3 800018), you can’t escape the insomnia of this addictive metropolis.
+Whether you choose to end your night listening to live bands at Music Hall (+961 1 371236 / +961 1 361236) or an alternative vibe underground at B 018 (+961 3 800018), you’ll find it hard to avoid the perpetual insomnia that this addictive metropolis is renowned for.